-Windows Error Reporting (WER) is a set of Windows technologies that capture software crash and hang data from end users.
+Windows Error Reporting (WER) is a set of Windows technologies that capture software crash and failure data from end users.
 This data is analyzed to create a list of top user-mode (software) and kernel-mode (operating system) failures associated with a company’s mapped products.
-Through the Windows Dev Center hardware dashboard website, software and hardware vendors can access these reports and use them to analyze, fix and respond to these failures.
-This service is available for all products, even those that do not qualify for the Windows hardware or software logo—although we strongly recommend that you submit your products to the Windows Certification Program.
+Through the Hardware Dev Center hardware dashboard website, software and hardware vendors can access these reports and use them to analyze, fix and respond to these failures.
+This service is available for all products, even those that do not qualify for the Microsoft Certified Products list—although we strongly recommend that you submit your products to the Windows Hardware Compatibility Program.

 Over time, Microsoft has found that across all the issues that exist on the affected Windows platforms and the number of incidents received:

 Fixing 20 percent of the top-reported bugs can solve 80 percent of customer issues.

 Addressing 1 percent of the bugs would address 50 percent of the customer issues.

 To access WER reporting service, as well as Hardware Dev Center hardware dashboard, you need a standard code signing certificate.
 To learn more about code signing certificates, see Get a code signing certificate.

 Once you have a Hardware Dev Center hardware dashboard account, you can log in to view the top user-mode and kernel-mode failures associated with your company’s mapped products.
 For more information about the options available in these reports, see Browse Reports.